Item 19: Avoid reflection

 So what's available instead?

-The primary tool to reach for is trait definitions, and this is in line with advice for other languages – Effective Java Item 65 recommends "Prefer interfaces to reflection".
-If code needs to rely on certain behaviour being available for an item, encode that behaviour as a trait (Item 2).
-Even if the desired behaviour can't be expressed as a set of method signatures, use marker traits to indicate compliance with the desired behaviour – it's safer and more efficient than (say) introspecting the name of a class to check for particular prefix.
+The primary tool to reach for is trait definitions, and this is in line with advice for other languages—Effective Java Item 65 recommends, "Prefer interfaces to reflection".
+If code needs to rely on the availability of certain behavior for an item, encode that behavior as a trait (Item 2).
+Even if the desired behavior can't be expressed as a set of method signatures, use marker traits to indicate compliance with the desired behavior—it's safer and more efficient than (say) introspecting the name of a class to check for a particular prefix.

 Relatedly, reflection is sometimes also used in other languages to allow multiple incompatible versions of the same dependency library to be loaded into the program at once, bypassing linkage constraints that There Can Be Only One.
 This is not needed in Rust, where Cargo already copes with multiple versions of the same library (Item 25).